 Both are horrific and incredibly sad events.

 Please note: because of the subject matter, many of these books are not appropriate for a public library storytime setting.
+But they are useful for readers’ advisory, especially for when teachers and caregivers come seeking help to explain geopolitical tragedies to our kids.

 Filter